Tyler Dorsey: Texas Legends (2023)

-Fenerbahçe (2023–present)
+Fenerbahçe (2023–2024)

-On March 1, 2023, Dorsey signed with Turkish powerhouse Fenerbahçe Beko through 2025, joining his Greek national team coach Dimitrios Itoudis, as well as his teammates Nick Calathes and Kostas Antetokounmpo.
+On March 1, 2023, Dorsey signed with Turkish powerhouse Fenerbahçe through 2025, joining his Greek national team coach Dimitrios Itoudis, as well as his teammates Nick Calathes and Kostas Antetokounmpo.

+Return to Olympiacos (2024–present)

+On June 30, 2024, Dorsey signed a three-year contract with Olympiacos, returning to the club after two seasons.

 National team career

 Greek junior national team

 Dorsey was originally cut from a USA Basketball tryout camp for its Under-18 national team in 2014.
 The next year, before the 2015 FIBA Under-19 World Cup began, he was invited to Greece's Under-19 national team tryout camp, for which he was eligible due to his mother's Greek family.
 He turned out to be a vital addition to the team, as he went on to record 15.9 points and 5.0 rebounds per game, and also lead the team in minutes played.
 The Greek team went 5–2.
-After winning their first 5 games, they fell to the USA in a tight semi-final, and later lost in the Bronze Medal Game to Turkey.
+After winning their first 5 games, they fell to the USA in a tight semi-final, and later lost in the bronze medal game to Turkey.
 He was voted onto the tournament's best team, despite his team not earning a spot on the medals podium.

 Greek senior national team

 On June 6, 2016, Dorsey was named to the senior men's Greek national basketball team's 16-man preliminary training camp roster for the 2016 Turin FIBA World Olympic qualifying tournament.
 He played with the senior team in 3 friendly games, however, he did not make the actual 12-man roster that would compete at the tournament.
-He played with Greece at the 2019 FIBA World Cup qualification.
+Dorsey played for Greece at the 2019 FIBA World Cup qualification, appearing in victories against Georgia and Serbia.

 Dorsey was on Greece's roster for EuroBasket 2022.
 On September 2, he scored 27 points in a 89–85 opening day win over Croatia.
+In September 2023 FIBA declared him as a naturalized player, and he was not picked up for Greece's roster for the 2023 Basketball World Championship.

+Dorsey returned to Greece for Eurobasket 2025.
+He averaged 12.6 points per game, 2.8 rebounds, and 2.1 assists on 44% shooting.
+Dorsey played a key role as Greece finished in 3rd place, earning a spot on the medal podium for the first time at a major tournament since 2009.
+Dorsey finished the tournament as Greece’s second leading scorer, behind Giannis Antetokounmpo.